STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction over Human Trajectory Data: Related Work

-Location prediction is a key problem in human mobility modeling, aiming to predict a user's future location based on their historical mobility trajectories.
-Traditional next POI prediction methods focus on learning mobility patterns from user historical trajectories.
-Early approaches relied on features such as location visit frequency \cite{noulas2012mining} or activity preferences.
-Markov chain-based models \cite{rendle2010factorizing,cheng2013you,feng2015personalized} capture sequential transitions between locations, while recurrent neural network (RNN)-based models \cite{liu2016predicting,zhao2019go} and attention-based models \cite{lian2020geography} effectively model long-term dependencies in mobility trajectories.
-The Flashback mechanism \cite{yang2020location} enhances prediction accuracy by leveraging historical hidden states with similar spatiotemporal contexts, inspiring subsequent works \cite{cao2021attention,li2021location,wu2022have,liu2022real,rao2022graph}.
-Additionally, Graph Neural Networks (GNNs) have been employed to enrich representations by constructing spatiotemporal transition graphs \cite{rao2022graph,yin2023next}, historical distance graphs \cite{qin2023diffusion}, or user preference graphs \cite{xu2023revisiting}.
-However, these methods typically produce static predictions for all future times based on a given mobility trace, limiting their adaptability to dynamic real-world scenarios.
 Furthermore, several methods incorporate predicted or even actual future temporal information to guide location predictions, capturing time-specific user behaviors.
 For example, they utilize future timestamps as query timestamps \cite{gao2012exploring,yang2019revisiting,li2021location,feng2024rotan,deng2025replay} or a query time interval \cite{zhao2019go,zhao2020go,feng2018deepmove} to predict a user's location after a specified period.
 Others employ a fixed query time threshold to forecast locations within an upcoming time window \cite{feng2015personalized,feng2018deepmove}.
 An alternative approach integrates timestamp prediction with location forecasting to improve predictive accuracy \cite{yang2022getnext,sun2024going,song2025integrating}.
-However, there still lacks systematic studies on the key role of future spatiotemporal contexts in location prediction, which, as we show in this paper, are highly informative for the future locations.
+However, there still lack systematic studies on the key role of future spatiotemporal contexts in location prediction, which, as we show in this paper, are highly informative for the future locations.

 Against this background, we propose STRelay, a universal framework that learns to model the future spatiotemporal contexts given a human trajectory, to boost the performance of different location prediction models.